 The WHO subsequently retreated from this position, but the damage had already been done.
 The Bank for International Settlements (BIS) noted “unprecedented public concern,” stating in a study published in April that the number of internet searches with the keywords “banknotes” and “virus” had exploded.

 As reported by Le Monde, it was logical to see a 40% reduction in cash withdrawals in France at the peak of the lockdown, due to the combined effect of people spending less and buying proportionally more online.
 People in France were also going to the supermarket less often and buying more in bulk, which encourages card payments.
-However, right now there is no sign of this change being permanent.
+However, right now there is no sign of this This is the action by which certain banknotes and/or coins are exchanged for the same amount in banknotes/coins of a different face value, or unit value.
+See Exchange. being permanent.

 In Switzerland, the Covid-19 effect also made its presence felt.
 In response to a question from Heidi.news, the Swiss National Bank (SNB) stated: “The SNB noted a decline in the demand for cash in March and April.
 This primarily applies to small-denomination banknotes and is probably due to the reduction in economic activity and retail restrictions.
 Demand for small-denomination notes has been on the rise again since May.
 The volume of notes in circulation (total amount and number of banknotes) continues to rise.”
 At the end of May, the value of these notes came to CHF 84 billion, equivalent to about 12% of Swiss GDP.